Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 * **Versioning**

-Versioning must be enabled on both the s**ource and destination accounts to perform replication**.
+Versioning must be enabled on both the **source and destination accounts to perform replication**.

 * **Change Feed**